Lukazzz-RZ/ML-particle-pulse-reconstruction/README.md

 - testing alternative activation functions for amplitude prediction,
 - adding a dedicated head to predict the number of pulses,
-- improving the post-processing and numerical refinement stage,
+- improving the post-processing and refinement stage,
 - defining confidence intervals for `a`, `b`, and `t0`,
-- applying the pipeline to larger sets of ROOT detector waveforms,
+- applying the pipeline to larger ROOT-based detector samples,
-- comparing the model against classical sparse deconvolution methods.
+- comparing against sparse deconvolution methods.

 ---